Vaccine Frequently Asked Questions

 Keeping the community safe from Covid-19

-The medical evidence isn’t yet clear.
-Most vaccines reduce the overall risk of infection, but some vaccinated people may still get a milder version of the illness and can still pass the virus on.
+Medical evidence shows that you can still pass on the virus even if you have been vaccinated.
+Most vaccines reduce the overall risk of infection, but some vaccinated people may still get a milder version of the illness as well as be able to pass it on to others.

 No, there is no provision in law to make the Covid-19 vaccine mandatory.
 Current regulations give the government powers to prevent, control or mitigate the spread of an infection or contamination, but explicitly cannot require a person to undertake medical treatment, including vaccinations.